 The three short papers leading up to your final paper should be 3-5 pages long.
 The final papers (draft and revision) should be 9-11 pages long, including the works cited page.

-The draft of the final paper should pull your material together, incorporating revisions based on earlier responses to your short papers.
-The revision of the final paper should incorporate revisions based on responses from me and your peers (and any other readers you may have) to the draft and oral presentation.
-Final time sheets and supervisor evaluation forms are due on 2 May.
+Revised Final Paper: Incorporate revisions of the final paper based on responses from me and your peers (and any other readers you may have) to your written draft and oral presentation.

 AVOID PLAGIARISM!
 CITE EVERY PRINT OR INTERNET SOURCE CONSULTED.